A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Conclusions

 \item{The pressure throughout the crust varies by $5 < P/n^{4/3} <15$ MeV fm.}

-\item{The volume fraction of the charged component of the crust $v \approx$ 0.001 - 0.15 in the region $n$ = 0.001 up to the transition to the pasta phases $n_{\rm p}$, then rising to the crust-core transition volume fraction of 0.8-0.96.}
+\item{The volume fraction of the charged component of the crust $v \approx$ 0.001 - 0.15 in the region $n$ = 0.001fm$^{-3}$ up to the transition to the pasta phases $n_{\rm p}$, rising to the crust-core transition volume fraction of between 0.8 and 0.96.}

-\item{$X_{\rm n}$ rises rapidly from 0 at the neutron drip point to between 0.7-0.9 in the range $n=0.005-n_{\rm p}$ fm$^{-3}$; it then falls to its transition value of between 0.01 and 0.2.}
+\item{The density fraction of neutrons in the pure neutron fluid, $X_{\rm n}$, rises rapidly from 0 at the neutron drip point to between 0.7-0.9 in the range $n$=0.005 fm$^{-3}$-$n_{\rm p}$ ; it then falls to its transition value of between 0.01 and 0.2.}